South Arkansas Community College to host basic sewing classes starting November 29 - NewsBreak

 Checkers Drive-In to open in West Monroe on November 29th

-On November 22, 2022, Checkers Drive-In announced the opening of its first restaurant in Monroe, La.
+MONROE, La.
+(KTVE/KARD) — On November 22, 2022, Checkers Drive-In announced the opening of its first restaurant in Monroe, La.
+The restaurant will be located at 4320 Desiard Street in Monroe, La. and it is set to open on November 29, 2022.
+Bal (Al) Dahal, a local franchisee, owns...

 myarklamiss.com